flatironinstitute/nemos/docs/index.md

 <figcaption>Coupled GLM model.</figcaption>
 </figure>

-Specifically, this model requires
+The model component are,

 1. Convolve the spike counts of each neuron with a bank of filters, called "basis function".
 2. Weight the convolution outputs and sum them together.
 3. Pass the result through a positive non-linearity to get the firing rate.
 4. Compute the Poisson likelihood of the observed count.

-This is schematized below,
+Fitting a GLM means learning the weights that maximizes the likelihood of the observed counts.

-With nemos you can define such a model with a few lines of code.
+With nemos you can define such a model and learn the weights with a few lines of code.

 ```python
 import nemos as nmo